table of contents

 - Follicle-stimulating hormone (FSH)

-- Ultrasound imaging of ovaries and adrenal glands
+- Conduct ultrasound imaging of ovaries and adrenal glands

-- Oral contraceptive pills (OCPs) or birth control pills—These may help treat high testosterone by increasing estrogen and progesterone levels while lowering androgens.
+- Oral contraceptive pills: Birth control pills treat high testosterone by increasing estrogen and progesterone levels while lowering androgens.